 I started to issue a monthly newsletter for customers and realised that I was connecting to a large body of information that should be shared amongst dog owners.
 For 9 months I wrote a monthly column for a website in New Zealand but the owners of that site closed it down and I decided to launch this blog so I can maintain control over content.

-During my time in operating Canine Catering, I have also traveled to the United States two times for hands-on training in canine massage and I’ve been practising as a canine massage therapist since 2009.
+During my time in operating Canine Catering, I have also traveled to the United States three times for hands-on training in canine massage and I’ve been practising as a canine massage therapist since 2009.
 I currently hold certifications in Canine Therapeutic Massage and Canine Sports Massage from the Rocky Mountain School of Animal Acupressure and Massage.
 I was also pleased to be able to study Pet Nutrition at Colorado State University.
 I used my growing body of knowledge and hands-on expertise to manage Daisy’s health conditions as she entered the senior and geriatric phases of her life.